Search Result: 14

 Looking for your favourite job may not be an easy task.
 On-the-job training enhances the job skills of students through a wide range of practical job-specific skills training catering for the prevailing needs of the employment market.
 It can increase your chance in finding a suitable job.
 For more details of the progress of on-the-job training, you can visit the (YETP) Need jobs?
 Try On-the-job Training.
 Also, organisations shown below hold some related training courses.
 Students can enrol in their interested courses.
 1. Vocational Training Council (VTC)'s Apprenticeship & Training Schemes2.
 Youth Employment and Training Programme (YETP) Besides, the Labour Department launches the e-Learning Support Scheme (“eLSS”), providing on-the-job training vacancies for young people who are interested in IT or education industries.
 Students who are interested can have a look of e-Learning Support Scheme.
 Source:Youth Employment and Training Programme of the Labour Department - On-the-job Training

 Feeling anxious about your first job hunt?
 Don’t worry!
 From CV writing to job searching, we have compiled a list of resources to solve your problems!
 1. Job Hunting Briefcase - Choose your career - Job Application - Application letter & CV template - Interview - Questions frequently asked during the interview - Interview follow-up and evaluation - Beware of employment traps 2.
 Youth.gov.hk – Job Seeking - Methods of job seeking - Points to note when applying for jobs - Employment traps - Job interview strategies Lastly, after being employed, you may feel puzzled about your new job.
 Don’t worry.
 Remember the following points and complete your job assignments step by step, then you will be able to adapt to the new environment quickly.
 1. Be friendly and modest: be sincere, friendly and modest.
 2. Create nice impression: be punctual; act and dress properly to create a good impression.
 3. Concentrate on your work: Remember to finish your job in time.
 4. Approach your boss or colleague for guidance: When you encounter any difficulties or have doubts about your job, try to work out the solution by yourself first.
 In case you have no idea how to solve them, seek for assistance from your boss or colleagues politely.
 5. Maintain good relationship: Good communication is built up by more listening, less speaking.
-Visit Youth Employment Start – How to adapt yourself to a new environment? for more details.
-If you want to know more about the attributes that make you an ideal employee, you may also refer to the attached articles "Attributes of Favorable Employees" and "Attributes of Unfavorable Employees".
+Visit A Guide to Job Hunting (Labour Department) for more details.
 Sources:Labour Department - Interactive Employment Service Labour Department - Youth Employment Start

 Are you ready for the coming JUPAS results release?
 The following are the admission score requirements of the nine participating universities which include information about the respective offered programmes for your planning: -Hong Kong Baptist University (HKBU) （Admission Scores / Subject Weights for Score Calculation / Table of Subject Weights） -City University of Hong Kong (CityU) （Admission Scores） -The Chinese University of Hong Kong (CUHK) （Admission Scores Calculation） -The Education University of Hong Kong (EdUHK) （Admission Scores） -The University of Hong Kong (HKU) （Admission Scores） -The Hong Kong University of Science And Technology (HKUST) （Admission Scores / JUPAS Score Calculator） -Lingnan Univesity (LU) （Admission Scores / JUPAS Score Calculator） -The Open University of Hong Kong (OUHK) （Subject requirements） -The Hong Kong Polytechnic University (PolyU) （Admission Score Calculation） More information about JUPAS can be found from the "Designated Webpage for 2020/21 Secondary 6 Students" prepared by the Education Bureau.
 Source: Education Bureau - "Designated Webpage for 2020/21 Secondary 6 Students"